 Commission on Accreditation of Allied HealthEducation Programs (CAAHEP)

 25400 US Highway 19 North, Suite 158

 Ellicott City, MD 21043, Phone: 443-973-3251

-8. PPD testing, and seasonal flu vaccinations at cost to the student will be required prior to admission to clinical sites.
-Affiliated clinical sites for Sonography will require an on boarding process, which will include a criminal background check and drug testing prior to the term In which the first clinical experience will occur.
+- Satisfactory completion of required immunizations prior to admission to clinical sites.
+Affiliated clinical sites for Sonography will require an on boarding process, which will include a criminal background check and drug screen prior to the term in which the first clinical experience will occur.
 If any clinical facility refuses to allow the student to participate in clinical experiences, for any reason, the student will not be able to progress in the program.

-Courses requiring a grade of “C” or better: BIO and SON
+Courses requiring a grade of “C” or better: BIO, COM, ENG, MAT, PHY, and SON